AWS IAM: Architecting Identity, Access, and Authorization at Scale

 aws iam delete-group --group-name backend-developers

-# Remove role from instance profile
+Remove a role from an instance profile

 aws iam remove-role-from-instance-profile \